 Innovative condensate segregation.

-High efficiency entrainment separators to reduce solids losses.
+High efficiency entrainment separators to reduce chemical carry-over and provide cleaner distillate.

 Integration of condensate stripping systems.